 If our documentary was only focusing on each animal for a short period of time, we could tell a short story about each species that follows the five act structure as above, and then use each of these to tell a larger story that also follows a similar structure.
 Perhaps this scene could be used to show how humans in the environment have made it harder for predators to hunt, which precipitates the final change – a mass migration of animals.

 This method can also applied in the popular genre of reality TV.
 Let’s consider an old episode of BBC’s The Apprentice as an example.
 The teams had to design a healthy snack product, and this is how the five-act structure could be seen at work:

 - The remaining candidates are re-introduced and told to meet Lord Sugar to be given their task.
 This is their ‘call to action’.

 - After deciding within the teams who will lead, the candidates seem positive about the task and how they will approach it.
 This is a high point.

 - Difficulties arise as teams show lack of coordination.
 The viewer is entertained, and also frustrated, as it is evident where the teams are making mistakes.
 Careful editing creates these dramatic moments, and the most glaring errors are selected for broadcast to give the viewer a sense of engagement and understanding – in their eyes, often more so than the candidates themselves.
 The pitches to retailers can be viewed as the crisis, or point of no return.

 - Entering the boardroom begins the build up to the climactic moment of firing.
 This is where the candidates realise just how poorly they have performed, and tension rises as they become more flustered.
 Lord Sugar points his finger.
 This is our climactic moment.

 - The surviving candidates find out who has been fired, and their absence is the change and resolution.
 Tension has fallen and a satisfying conclusion has been reached.

-Again, we can see how neatly this program fits the structure John Yorke writes about in Into the Woods, and how it makes for compelling television.
+Again, we can see how neatly this program fits the structure from Into the Woods, and how it makes for compelling television.